The Rado Path Decomposition Theorem: Uniformity

 and $P_{z,i}(k) > s_m$, where $s_m$ is the value chosen for $(z_m, i_m)$ at cofinitely many stages.
 At sufficiently large stages, $P_{z,i}\!\!\upharpoonright_{k+1}$ and $P_{1-z,i}\!\!\upharpoonright_k$ will converge, and $i$ will have appeared in $W_{f(e)}$, and so $t_{m+1}(z,i,s)$ will be defined and unchanging at sufficiently large $s$.
 So $t_{m+1}(s)$ will be defined and bounded by $t_{m+1}(z,i,s)$ at all of these stages.
 Since $t_{m+1}(s)$ is nondecreasing, it must have a limit, contrary to our choice of $m$. \end{proof}

-Theorem \ref{nonuniform2} now follows: for any $i \in W_{f(e)}$, either $P_{b,i}$ and $P_{r,i}$ are both finite, one of $P_{b,i}$ or $P_{r,i}$ fails to be a monochromatic path of the appropriate color, or there are elements of $\mathbb{N}$ which appear on neither path.
+Theorem \ref{nonuniform2} now follows: for any $i \in W_{f(e)}$, either $P_{b,i}$ and $P_{r,i}$ are both finite, one of $P_{b,i}$ or $P_{r,i}$ fails to be a monochromatic path of the appropriate color, or there are elements of $\mathbb{N}$ which appear on neither or both paths.
 In all cases, $(P_{b,i}, P_{r,i})$ is not a path decomposition for $c$. \end{proof}